antoinetlc/image_based_relighting_framework/README.md

 # IBR_framework

-Framework that implements several image-based relighting algorithms
+GUI for several image-based relighting algorithms using light stage data, a free-form acquisition or a room lighting basis.
+More information is available here : http://www.doc.ic.ac.uk/~ast13/relighting.html.